 Kentucky’s Medicaid Waiver Will Lead to Tens of Thousands of Kentuckians Losing Health Insurance

-The Center for Medicare and Medicaid Services’ approval of Kentucky’s Medicaid waiver on January 12, 2017, opens a new front in the Trump Administration’s campaign to roll back the gains in coverage and health care achieved under the Affordable Care Act and Medicaid.
+When the Center for Medicare and Medicaid Services approved Kentucky’s Medicaid waiver on January 12, 2017, it opened a new front in the Trump Administration’s campaign to roll back the gains in coverage and health care achieved under the Affordable Care Act and Medicaid.
 This time the target is Medicaid—both the ACA’s Medicaid expansion and the broader Medicaid program.
 The administration is using the waiver process to sidestep Congress and rewrite Medicaid law through the backdoor, making Medicaid coverage less reliable and less affordable for low-income families.
 As a result of this, and other pending waivers, millions of low-income people stand to lose their health coverage.

 CMS’s action approves Kentucky’s request to “waive” many Medicaid requirements through Section 1115 of the Social Security Act.
 This section, titled “Demonstration Projects,” is often referred to as “1115 waivers” for short.
 Section 1115 lets the Secretary of Health and Human Services waive certain Medicaid requirements for “experimental or demonstration projects” that are likely to promote Medicaid’s objectives.
 Those objectives, set in law, are to furnish health and rehabilitative and support services to low income individuals.
 As we’ve written before, the HHS Secretary’s 1115 waiver authority is limited by statute and does not include the authority to add new program requirements.